mattbierner/blog.mattbierner.com/_posts/2018-02-27-cyclescope.md

 I could see well enough.
 That wasn't the problem.
 There was me down front and center like a regular CJ, only a few curbs and the occasional lamp pole to avoid.

 But when my feet left the ground it was like I'd never ridden a bike before in my life.
 I wasn't even seated and I felt that I was falling, and the hell if I knew what to do about that.
-I wasn't event sure which way the handlebars were facing.
+I wasn't even sure which way the handlebars were facing.

 The second try was more successful.
 The next a little farther.
 Before I knew it I was tackling turns and hitting a blistering 10mph on the straightaways.